Oscillation of Mode 0,1 (Ideal Circular Membrane)

 5) mechanical loss in the frame and external parts

-One must bear in mind, however, that this energy is minimal compared to the energy created by the motion of the mass of air trapped inside of the bowl as the head vibrates (concentric modes).
-The motion of the trapped concentric air modes has the most impact on how the bowl will vibrate, not how much of the lip is in contact with the head.
+One must bear in mind, however, that this energy is minimal compared to the energy created by the motion of the mass of air trapped inside of the bowl as the head vibrates (internal air motion driven largely by the head’s lower-order motion).
+The motion of the trapped internal air modes has the most impact on how the bowl will vibrate, not how much of the lip is in contact with the head.
 However, how much of the lip that comes in contact with the head does contribute substantially to the mechanical energy loss through the membrane. (see #2 above)

 JAES Volume 61 Issue 10 pp. 737-748; October 2013